southwick-associates/implan/github-vignettes/write-excel.md

 profiles) into a single file for easily sharing with colleagues.
 It uses [package openxlsx](https://ycphs.github.io/openxlsx/index.html).

-### Initializing
+## Initializing

 The first step is to create an Excel workbook using `xlsx_initialize_workbook()`.
 This makes an Excel file with a single “README” tab.
-I recommend always including a README as the first tab for documentation.
-It will persist as you add additional tabs that include results data.
+I recommend always including a README for documentation (to be edited manually in Excel).

 ``` r
 library(dplyr)